RickyRomero/hello.rickyromero.com/projects/chart-of-accounts-cleanup/index.md

 ![Screenshot showing a table of UI elements, some of which are crossed out for unclear reasons.](projects/chart-of-accounts-cleanup/starting-point.png "5536x4152")

-As I got into further discussions with the team, however, it became clear that this design didn't match the accountants' needs.
+As I discussed the project with the team, however, it became clear that this design didn't match our accountants' needs.
 The interface was confusing and the cleanup flow was unclear.

 I started by taking a step back and redesigning the basic cleanup flow.
-After some discussions with our accountant partners, this was the flow we came up with as a team:
+After some discussions with our accountant partners, this was the flow we came up with together:

 ![A four-step flow: 1.
 Review detail types; 2.
 Fill in missing detail types; 3.
 Assign tax line items; 4.
 Standardize account names.](projects/chart-of-accounts-cleanup/cleanup-overview.png "3144x2172")